September 1, 2020

 Clinical Experience for a Safe and Intensive Gait Training With the Andago® at the Schömberg Children’s Hospital

 The Schömberg Children’s Hospital is a specialized neurological hospital in the northern Black Forest with over 60 beds.
 A large multidisciplinary team cares for infants, children, adolescents and young adults with a wide variety of neurological diseases.
 Here we would like to share our experience with using the Andago® in a pediatric patient population.

-We care for, treat and rehabilitate children, adolescents and young adults with early onset brain damage (cerebral palsy) of all degrees of severity (GMFCS levels 1-5) or lesions acquired later, such as those caused by an accident (craniocerebral trauma), patients with movement disorders (dystonia, ataxia, spastic and flaccid paresia), brain tumors, peripheral nervous diseases and myopathies, problems after cerebral infarction or bleeding, metabolic disorders and neurodegenerative diseases.
+We care for, treat and rehabilitate children, adolescents and young adults with early onset brain damage of all degrees of severity or lesions acquired later, such as those caused by an accident, patients with movement disorders and a wide variety of other neurological and metabolic disorders.
 Parents and relatives are closely involved and thoroughly instructed throughout the therapy process.